The Oil and Gas Law Review: United Kingdom

-The principal regulators for health and safety in the UKCS are BEIS, the Health and Safety Executive, and a partnership between the two – the Offshore Safety Directive Regulator (OSDR), established in 2014 pursuant to the European Commission Offshore Safety Directive (2013/30/EU) (the 2013 Directive), which itself was a direct response to the Deepwater Horizon disaster in 2010.
+The principal regulators for health and safety in the UKCS are BEIS, the Health and Safety Executive, and a partnership between the two – the Offshore Safety Directive Regulator (OSDR), established in 2014 following the Deepwater Horizon disaster in 2010.

-Following the Piper Alpha offshore platform explosion in 1988, and the subsequent Cullen Inquiry, the UK developed the Offshore Installations (Safety Case) Regulations 1992 (replaced by the Offshore Installations (Safety Case) Regulations 2005).
-The Offshore Installations (Offshore Safety Directive) (Safety Case etc.) Regulations 2015, impose obligations on the operator to prepare safety cases, including risk assessments to be approved by OSDR for all offshore installations, and together with the Offshore Petroleum Licensing (Offshore Safety Directive) Regulations 2015 and the Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention) (Amendment) Regulations 2015, transpose the 2013 Directive.
+Following the Piper Alpha offshore platform explosion in 1988, and the subsequent Cullen Inquiry, in 1992 the UK developed the safety case regime as the central plank of offshore health and safety law.
+The current Offshore Installations (Offshore Safety Directive) (Safety Case etc.) Regulations 2015 (SCR 2015) impose obligations on the relevant dutyholder (being the relevant operator for production installations or owner for non-production installations) to prepare safety cases and submit them to be approved by the OSDR for all offshore installations.
 The Pipelines Safety Regulations 1996 impose separate duties on operators of pipelines.

 Oil and gas operators in the UK are increasingly decommissioning their assets as they are reaching the end of their useful economic lives.
-Operators' expenditure on decommissioning is rising and the average expenditure for decommissioning is approximately £1.5 billion per year.15
+Operators' expenditure on decommissioning is rising and there is expected to be a gradual increase in expenditure over the next three years, reaching about £1.5 billion in 2024–26.19

 The Petroleum Act imposes an obligation on licensees to pay for the decommissioning and proper removal of offshore installations from the seabed, other than in exceptional circumstances.
 Decommissioning of these installations (including pipelines) is regulated by BEIS, through OPRED.
-The OGA, pursuant to the MER UK strategy and the Energy Act 2016, is required to assess decommissioning programmes to ensure they meet the MER UK strategy's principal objectives on the basis of cost savings, future alternative use and collaboration.
+The OGA, pursuant to the OGA Strategy and the Energy Act 2016, is required to assess decommissioning programmes to ensure they meet the OGA Strategy's principal objectives on the basis of cost savings, future alternative use and collaboration.